nmapx/php-cphalcon-scaffold/README.md

 2. Create `.env` file based on `.env.dist` and fill the parameters
 3. Execute `make compile` and let Docker build the images for you
 4. Execute `make up` to run the containers
-> Note: you may need to run `make composer` to fetch vendors in dev environment
+> Note: you may need to run `make composer` to fetch vendors in dev environment especially if your're doing it for the first time
 5. Application should be accessible [here](http://127.0.0.1:9460)

 ## License